Home Asclepias incarnata 'Cinderella'

 Common Name: Swamp Milkweed

-A hassle-free perennial, offering months of vanilla scented, rose pink flowers in large, compact clusters from midsummer to early fall.
+A hassle-free perennial, offering months of vanilla scented, crisp flowers in large, compact clusters from midsummer to early fall.
 Deadheading the flowers will stimulate another bloom cycle about a month after the first one.
 The flowers, which are heavily laden with nectar and pollen, are particularly attractive to hummingbirds, butterflies, bees, and other beneficial insects.

 Monarch butterflies use this plant as a source of food and a place to play eggs.